Law without law: from observer states to physics via algorithmic information theory: The rise and fall of objective reality

 Therefore, if this inequality is very strongly violated, then we expect that $\p_{\rm 3rd}\not \simeq \p_{\rm 1st}$.
 Let us go into some more detail.
 Consider some enumeration $m_1, m_2, m_3,\ldots$ of the enumerable semimeasures, and define

 This is well-defined since $\sum_j 2^{-{\rm K}(j)}\leq 1$~\cite{LiVitanyi}.
-The resulting semimeasure $\mathbf{M}_V$ is enumerable since ${\rm K}(j)$ can be computably estimated from above, and it is universal by construction.
-Therefore, it is the semimeasure corresponding to some universal monotone Turing machine $V$ in virtue of Definition~\ref{DefAlgProb}.
+Since ${\rm K}(j)$ can be computably estimated from above, $\mathbf{M}_V$ is a universal mixture in the sense of Definition~\ref{DefUniversalMixture}.
+Hence, by Lemma~\ref{LemUniv2}, there is a universal monotone Turing machine $V$ for which this quantity is indeed equal to $\mathbf{M}_V$, justifying the notation.
 It follows that

 Starting with this equation, emergence of objectivity as in Theorem~\ref{TheNoZombies} can be interpreted intuitively (but not fully rigorously) as follows.
 Bob's first-person probability $\p\equiv\p_{\rm 1st}\approx \mathbf{M}$ is a mixture of all enumerable semimeasures as in~(\ref{eqMPrimeConditional}).
 It is as if there was a ``correct'' computable measure $\p_{\rm 3rd}$ which is not known to Bob, and hence Bob holds a prior $\mathbf{M}_V$, i.e.\ a prior distribution over all computable (and merely enumerable) measures (and semimeasures).
 On receiving new data $z$, Bob updates his beliefs to $\mathbf{M}_V(\cdot|z)$.
 At some point, it turns out that a single term of the infinite (sub-)convex combination dominates: namely, $m_j=\p_{\rm 3rd}$.
 This can only happen if \begin{itemize} \item $\p_{\rm 3rd}(z)$ is not too small, i.e.\ Bob's current state is ``typical'' for this distribution; \item ${\rm K}(j)$ is not too large, i.e.\ it is easy to pick $\p_{\rm 3rd}=m_j$ from the enumeration of semimeasures (intuitively, this amounts to $\p_{\rm 3rd}$ itself being simple, i.e.\ we expect that ${\rm K}(\p_{\rm 3rd})\approx {\rm K}(j)$ is also not too large). \item On the other hand, all other $m_i$ for $i\neq j$ must either be complex in comparison (i.e.\ ${\rm K}(i)\gg {\rm K}(j)$) or represent ``worse explanations'' of Bob's current state than $\p_{\rm 3rd}$, in the sense that $m_i(z)\ll \p_{\rm 3rd}(z)$. \end{itemize} But if ${\rm K}(z)\ll {\rm K}(\p_{\rm 3rd})$, then such a ``concentration'' on $m_j=\p_{\rm 3rd}$ cannot happen.
 To see why, note that from a description of $z$ we can construct a simple algorithm that generates a computable measure $\mu$ with $\mu(z)=1$, and which has some arbitrary values for extensions of $z$ (say, ones that differ from $\p_{\rm 3rd}$).
 If $i$ is the simplest index such that $m_i=\mu$, we will thus expect that